florianm/shiny-timeseries/instructions.md

 * Choose a dataset, choose the CSV resource, and inspect / preview the data.
 * Pick a numeric variable for the y axis, and a date variable for the x axis.
 * View the graph in the "visualise" tab, modify graphical parameters.
 * Download the graph as PDF, plus the R code to reproduce the graph as text.
-* Coming soon: paste your API key to upload the PDF graph and R code back to the data catalogue.
+* Coming soon: paste your CKAN API key to upload the PDF graph and R code back to the data catalogue.

+Logged in users can find their API key on their profile page (click on your user name).
+If your data doesn't conform to the required standards, the graph may not work.

 # How can I use the Time Series Explorer on my own data?